by Michelle Hunt, Director, Alliance Management Operations – ISTO

 At a bare minimum, your Welcome Center should contain an organization backgrounder and current organizational chart that details its history from inception.
 You should also include Frequently Asked Questions (FAQs) based upon past inquiries from new members entering into your organization.

 To create a strong virtual handshake with your new members, include useful tools in your Welcome Center, like a listing of resources available to members, a roster of key staff contacts, a hyperlink to your membership directory webpage for seeking out synergistic opportunities, and a matrix depicting membership benefits.
 This would also be an appropriate place to post your Code of Conduct Forms or any other legal documents for new members to consider.

 If your organization has a membership portal, as most do, and/or member forums, it would be helpful to schedule a new member presentation on navigating the online environment or have a presentation available in your Welcome Center.
 And, don’t forget to provide links for e-newsletter and social channel subscriptions.
 This is your chance!
 Also include a link to your Calendar of Events.

 Whether your organization is small or large, remember that new members always benefit from on-boarding sessions that can recap all of the useful tools from your Welcome Center in one online session devoted entirely to them.

-These are the ingredients of an effective Welcome Kit to get your new members started off right, and ensuring your organization up to snuff knowing that first impressions are lasting impressions!
+These are the ingredients of an effective Welcome Kit to get your new members started off right–and help to ensure your organization is up to snuff– knowing that first impressions are lasting impressions!